-When computing the gradients in reverse automatic differentiation, computations written purely in terms of gather produce scatters in the differentiated result [Bernstein et al. 2020; Li et al. 2018].
+When computing the gradients in reverse automatic differentiation, computations written purely in terms of gather produce scatters in the differentiated result [30, 3].
 As a result, scatter-to-gather loop optimizations are particularly useful when optimizing and simplifying derivative code.
-However, this kind of program transformation lies outside the expressive range of existing user-schedulable languages such as Halide, requiring ad-hoc workarounds in order to support automatic differentiation [Li et al. 2018].
+However, this kind of program transformation lies outside the expressive range of existing user-schedulable languages such as Halide, requiring ad-hoc workarounds in order to support automatic differentiation [30].